 The controller itself is quite cheap, but it comes at the expense of its materials, as they make it quite light and fragile.
 If you mishandle it, it can break with relative ease.

 In short, it´s a good Gamecube gamepad imitation, but only an OK modern controller.
 It works for the PC, so it´s an excellent choice if you have an emulator and are feeling nostalgic.

-Of course, PowerA are not the only manufacturers that make modern GameCube controllers.
+Of course, PowerA is not the only company that makes modern GameCube controllers.
 You can find the rest of these imitations from other companies on our page about Switch controllers, over here.
 And we have a guide going into how to use Gamecube controllers with your Switch and PC here.